Field Guide to the R Mixed Model Wilderness

 qqnorm(resid(model_rcbd_lmer), main = NULL); qqline(resid(model_rcbd_lmer))

 This is reasonably good.
-Things do tend to fall apart at the tails a little, so this is not concerning.
+Things do tend to fall apart at the tails a little, but since linear models are robust to model departures from normality, this is not concerning.

 5.2.3.2 New Method